12 Weirdest Bars in Berlin | Hello Berlin | Berlin Travel Blog

 An old pharmacy on Mariannenplatz has been transformed into a chic bar.
 Instead of dispensing medicine, the former pharmacy counter now serves up delicious drinks.
 Enjoy your cocktail on stylish Chesterfield sofas.
 If you’re looking to treat yourself to an evening out with a fantastic atmosphere, this is the perfect spot.

-Mariannenplatz 6 10997 Kreuzberg (We’re referencing this location only!) | Map
+• Where: Mariannenplatz 6 10997 Kreuzberg | Map

-Website
+• Website

 10. Roses Bar

 There’s a reason why Roses Bar is a hit with both the locals and the Lonely Planet crowd: it’s beautiful sparkly chaos.
 The interiors put your senses into overdrive: pink-fur lined walls, with disco balls and glitter galore.
-While it’s a part of the LGBTQ community, but welcomes everyone regardless of gender or sexual orientation.
+While it’s a part of the LGBTQ+ community, but welcomes everyone regardless of gender or sexual orientation.
 I’ve definitely met my fair share of interesting characters in this place!
 You just never know what to expect.
 However, don’t do it for the ‘gram as no photos are allowed!

-Address: Oranienstraße 187, 10999 Kreuzberg | Map
+• Where: Oranienstraße 187, 10999 Kreuzberg | Map

 11. Train Cocktailbar